To better pick good Wolfe wave entry and exit, you must understand the setup rules.

 Now let’s do the really fun part; how to trade and profit from the Wolfe wave

-How to make entries on the Wolfe Wave
+How to make entry on the Wolfe Wave

 Here, am assuming we have identified the Wolfe pattern formation on the chart at we are at point (wave 5).
 So what exactly triggers the buy or sell signal/entry?